Likhithapriya21/codtech-task1/README.md

 3.Display the result: After performing the calculation, the program will display the result to the user in a  readable and user-friendly format.
 Technologies used:
 1.python: The primary programming language used to complete the task.
 2.Input/Output handling: input() function for reading user input and print() function for displaying the result.
+3.Control Structures: if-else is used for this project.
+Key Insights:
+1.